-It is understood that many marine farmers already undertake a pre-application consultation process with tangata whenua, in line with good resource management practice.
+It is understood that many marine farmers already undertake a pre-application engagement process with tangata whenua, in line with good resource management practice.

-- Where a consent applicant chooses to not comply with this entry requirement a broader matter of discretion (effects on tangata whenua values) would apply and the proposed NES would enable regional councils to notify the application on a limited basis, which would ensure that any potentially affected iwi, beyond those covered by section 95B of the RMA, could be notified. - While this process does not alleviate issues around capacity and capability with regard to iwi engagement in consent application processes, it is considered that such issues are broader issues than just the proposed NES.
+Where a consent applicant chooses to not comply with this entry requirement a broader matter of discretion (effects on tangata whenua values) would apply and the proposed NES would enable regional councils to notify the application on a limited basis, which would ensure that any potentially affected iwi, beyond those covered by section 95B of the RMA, could be notified.

+While this process provides a timeframe for the consultation process, which could reduce some of the pressure experienced by those approached it does not alleviate issues around capacity and capability with regard to iwi engagement in consent application processes, it is considered that such issues are broader issues than just the proposed NES.
 Any future strategic process would be beneficial in that regard.